PeterDrake/liber_pythonis/level_v/markdown/proportions.md

 # Coding Proportions

 In Python we can use `zip` and a list comprehension to compute the proportion between two lists.
-The code below outputs the list `[0.333333,0.5,2.0]`
+The code below results in the list `proportions_a_to_b = [0.333333,0.5,2.0]`

 ```python
 a = [2,5,6]